Celina Jesionowska

-Celina Jesionowska (later names Gerwin and Orzechowska, born 3 November 1933 in Łomża) is a Polish athlete who competed mainly in the 100 and 200 metres and, during the last part of her career, in the 400 metres.
-She competed for Poland in the 1960 Summer Olympics held in Rome, Italy, in the 4 x 100 metres where she won the bronze medal with her team mates Teresa Wieczorek, Barbara Janiszewska and Halina Richter.
+Celina Jesionowska (later names Gerwin and Orzechowska, 3 November 1933 – 19 July 2026) was a Polish athlete who competed mainly in the 100 and 200 metres and, during the last part of her career, in the 400 metres.
+She competed for Poland in the 1960 Summer Olympics held in Rome, Italy, in the 4 × 100 metres where she won the bronze medal with her teammates Teresa Wieczorek, Barbara Janiszewska and Halina Richter.

 Jesionowska also competed in three European Championships: